Updated: Mar 30

 Funding and financing.

-How to manage money: Evergreen Small Business provides advice on how small business can keep track of finances.
+How to manage money: Evergreen Small Business provides advice on how small businesses can keep track of finances.

 Legal: LegalZoom allows you to incorporate your business and is affordable.